Ifthekher237/Ifthekher237/README.md

 - 💼 I'm currently enrolled in "The Complete Neural Networks Bootcamp: Theory, Applications," which is enhancing my deep learning expertise.

 - 💡 My long-term goal is to contribute to the field of deep learning, machine learning, and artificial intelligence through research and development.
-I aspire to pursue a Ph.D. in this domain to further explore cutting-edge technologies and their real-world applications.
+I aspire to pursue a Masters in this domain to further explore cutting-edge technologies and their real-world applications.

 ## Interests